 The slow implementation of reforms and the policy mix selected by Greek governments has been considered an obstacle to an economic recovery that could boost the employment rates of young people.
 The variegated nature of that process was linked to, and embedded in, existing economic, political and institutional settings which shaped the path-dependent nature of implementation.
 Simplistic convergence accounts based on short-term trends in the first period of the crisis have to be dismissed.
 Contrary to conventional wisdom that countries either resist or adopt the neoliberal discourse and subsequently are led either to convergence or divergence, the two cases support the proposition of Hay and Wincott (2012: 176) that convergence and divergence can simultaneously exist at different levels.
 The implications for capitalist diversity scholarship are substantial.

 Second, the empirical implications of previous research (Papadopoulos, 2014) on divergence between the youth unemployment discourses used by the Irish and Greek actors were extended and enriched by this study.
-The politicized and confrontational Greek youth employment debate was interwoven with escalating incidents of resistance and political confrontation, reducing government willingness to implement the reforms in the manner the Irish did.
+The politicized and confrontational Greek youth employment debate was interwoven with escalating incidents of resistance and political confrontation, reducing government’s willingness to implement the reforms in the manner the Irish did.
 Though shared ideational templates do not necessarily lead to unchallenged political mediation processes (Hay and Wincott, 2012: 174), in both cases divergent implementation processes seem consistent and to some extent interwoven with the ideological differences over youth unemployment debates found in previous studies.
 Although ideological divergence on youth employment is a necessary but not sufficient requirement for policy divergence, the politicized and confrontational youth employment debates in Greece were more likely to be linked with turbulent and contested policy implementation processes even in a context of externally imposed policies.

 Third, previous accounts tend to understate some explanatory variables in favour of others.
 But understanding the drivers as well as outcomes of crisis responses requires a multi-dimensional framework.
 Policy outcomes prove to be contingent on the interplay between implementation capacities, social dialogue capabilities, correspondence between growth models and policy choices and pre-existing institutional logics.
 Especially since the crisis, domestic political processes, economic capabilities and enduring institutional logics, despite the erosion of distinct national models, still constitute crucial variables accounting for variegated implementation and uneven results in youth employment.
 In framing neoliberalism as a process and not as an end point, this article has been able to trace, present and theorize the actual manifestation of that process, avoiding the reductionist divide articulated in many convergence and divergence accounts.